HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ![](fig/region_props_after.png){alt="A screenshot of the numeric value table created by the napari-skimage-regionprops plugin"}

-The numeric values show the size (in pixels) and the position of each labelled Nucleus.
+The regionprops plugin can generate a lot of information on the shape and size of each connected region.
+You can use the horizontal scroll bar to move across the table and see more.
+For now we will focus only on the second column, headed `area`, which shows the size (in pixels).
 Let's look more closely at some the extreme values.

 Let's start with label 3 which is largest labelled nucleus.
 ![](fig/region_props_after_3.png){alt="A screenshot of the